-This standardized instrument assesses competence to stand trial for persons with intellectual disabilities.
+This standardized instrument assesses competence to stand trial for persons with intellectual disability.
 Based on criteria in the U. S. Supreme Court case of Dusky v.
-United States, the CAST*MR® has separate sections for Basic Legal Concepts, Skills to Assist Defense, and Understanding Case Events.
+United States, the CAST*ID® has separate sections for Basic Legal Concepts, Skills to Assist Defense, and Understanding Case Events.

 The examiner reads aloud each question and records the client's response in a booklet.
 A reusable Subject Form allows the client to follow along as the examiner reads the questions.
 The test is normed for adolescents and adults with mild and moderate levels of severity of intellectual disability.